Authorizers

 Note

-The same authorization scheme is enforced when executing the request of a claimed resource via the virtual API Export API server, i.e. a claimed resource is bound to the same maximal permission policy.
+The same authorization scheme is enforced when executing the request of a claimed resource via the virtual APIExport API server, i.e. a claimed resource is bound to the same maximal permission policy.
 Only the actual owner of that resources can go beyond that policy.

 TBD: Example

-Kubernetes Bootstrap Policy Authorizer
+Bootstrap Policy Authorizer

 The bootstrap policy authorizer works just like the local authorizer but references RBAC rules